geoffroypeeters/deeplearning-101-audiomir_book/bricks_input.md

 If we downsample the CQT by a factor 3 (indicated in "h=3"), the stripe now highlight $3 f_0$.
 The various harmonics $h f_0$ are now aligned vertically across downsampled versions.*

-The HCQT is often used as input to a 2D-Convolution layer with small kernels $(5 \times 5)$ which extend over the whole depth of the HCQT.
+The HCQT is often used as <mark>input to a 2D-Convolution layer with small kernels $(5 \times 5)$ which extend over the whole depth of the HCQT</mark>.
 When used for Multi-Pitch-Estimation, the kernels should therefore learn the specific relationship among harmonics specific to harmonics versus non-harmonics.
 An extra component $h=0.5$ is added to avoid octave errors.